google/ground-platform/README.md

 # Ground Cloud Components

-This project consists of three cloud-based components:
+This project consists of three cloud-based components, each in their own respective subdirectories:

-* The Ground Web UI
+* web: The Ground web UI
-* Firebase Cloud Functions used to sync with Google Sheets and other data sources
+* functions: Firebase Cloud Functions used to sync with Google Sheets and other data sources
-* Configuration for Ground's main Firestore instance
+* firestore: Configuration for Ground's main Firestore instance

+## Initial setup

-## Add Firebase credentials
+### Add Firebase credentials

 Create a file in the project root called <code>firebase-init.html</code> containing the second <code>&lt;script&gt;</code> block shown in: Firebase Console > Overview > Add another app > Add Firebase to web app.
 For example: